simeononsecurity/simeononsecurity.ch/content/articles/the-benefits-of-using-ansible-in-a-hybrid-cloud-environment/index.en.md

 ## Integration with Popular Cloud Platforms

-Ansible offers seamless integration with a wide range of **public and private cloud platforms**, such as AWS, Azure, Google Cloud, and OpenStack.
+Ansible offers smooth integration with many **public and private cloud platforms**, such as AWS, Azure, Google Cloud, and OpenStack.
 This integration enables you to automate tasks across multiple platforms, simplifying the management of your hybrid cloud environment.

 These integrations are enabled through the use of **dynamic inventory scripts** and **cloud-specific modules**, which allow you to work with your cloud resources as if they were native Ansible resources.